 Governance of the ENGIE Foundation revolves around two main bodies.
-The Board of Directors, which is responsible for strategy, consists of the Chairman, Gérard Mestrallet, the Vice Chairs, Valérie Bernis and Isabelle Kocher, external directors, members representing the founder ENGIE, employee representatives and qualified persons who provide expertise.
+The Board of Directors, which is responsible for strategy, consists of the Chairman, Isabelle Kocher, the Vice Chair, Bernard Guirkinger, external directors, members representing the founder ENGIE, employee representatives and qualified persons who provide expertise.
 The Selection Committees in France and Belgium make up the second governance body.
 They are responsible for selecting the projects supported by the ENGIE Foundation worldwide.

 Board of Directors

 The Selection Committee, chaired by VALÉRIE BERNIS, meets twice a year.
 It examines and approves applications for financial assistance of up to €150,000 and evaluates and monitors the associated projects.
 It is made up of experts from the Group and other qualified persons who contribute their expertise and inform the committee’s discussions :

 - ARMELLE ARROU : Chief of the Special Events Section – Sector for External Relations and Public Information – UNESCO

 - LAURENCE CUSSAC : Director of Strategic Coordination at the Act Against Exclusion Foundation (FACE)